Ahmi963/Intune-update-msi-script/README.md

 # Intune-update-msi-script
-A Powershell script used in Intune to update MSI apps
+this powershell script can be used in Endpoint Manager or other device management solutions to uninstall old software that uses a Windows Installer and then install the new version of it